The Makeup Industry’s Darkest Secret Is Hiding In Your Makeup Bag

 Children In Charge

-One initiative that is boasting impressive returns requires the labour-intensive process of going village by village to mobilize the children — but the results speak for themselves.
-Organizations like the Kailash Satyarthi Children’s Foundation and Bachpan Bachao Andolan are working to create “child-friendly” villages that turn children into their own activists by giving them a voice.
+One initiative that is boasting impressive returns requires the labour-intensive process of going village by village to mobilise the children — but the results speak for themselves.
+Organisations like the Kailash Satyarthi Children’s Foundation and Bachpan Bachao Andolan are working to create "child-friendly" villages that turn children into their own activists by giving them a voice.

 Advertisement

 It’s the kind of work that earned Kailash Satyarthi the 2014 Nobel Prize.
 His foundations (KSCF and BBA) have freed over 80,000 children from child labour across industries, including 3,000 from mica mines.
-According to Anna Klein, VP of global corporate affairs for the Estée Lauder Companies, partnering with BBA was the right choice for its many brands, which includes M.A.C., Clinique, Smashbox, Bobbi Brown, and many more.
+According to Anna Klein, SVP of global corporate affairs for the Estée Lauder Companies, partnering with BBA was the right choice for its many brands, which include M.A.C, Clinique, Smashbox, Bobbi Brown and many more.
 Estée Lauder Companies decided not to pull out of India when it learned of its connection to child labour practices back in 2005.
 Instead, it joined BBA on the ground to help create change from the inside out.

 “